-Besides, creative play is important for kids of all ages, so why not encourage it?
-Building a fort definitely fosters that creativity, but the act can also inspire critical thinking and problem-solving skills, not to mention teamwork and imaginative play.
-Fort-building kits just take those concepts to the next level.
-With the stick-and-ball structure children unknowingly develop STEM skills (science, technology, engineering and mathematics), while other kits offer a sturdier base that will keep the fun going for hours.
+Creative play is time well spent for kids of all ages.
+Building a fort fosters this creativity and inspires critical thinking and problem-solving skills, not to mention teamwork and imaginative play.
+Fort-building kits take those concepts to the next level.
+With the stick-and-ball fort-building kits, children unknowingly develop STEM skills (science, technology, engineering and mathematics), while other kits offer a sturdier base that will keep the fun going for hours.

 1. The Original TOTE-A-FORT